 What is the Weather Like in Wallis and Futuna in March?

 March falls within the hot and humid part of the year, when tropical conditions shape the islands’ weather.
-Rain showers are common but often brief, with sunny spells in between that make it a rewarding time to explore lagoons, villages and coastal scenery.
+Rain showers are common but often brief, with sunny spells in between that make it a rewarding time to explore lagoons, villages and motu.

 Cyclone risk is lower than in the peak months of summer, though the South Pacific weather system still requires travellers to stay aware of forecasts.

-Despite the wet-season conditions, Wallis and Futuna LINK#TT064 remain wonderfully uncrowded year-round.
-For visitors who don’t mind the occasional downpour in exchange for lush landscapes and excellent conditions for water activities, March offers a relaxed and authentic island experience.
+Despite the wet-season conditions, Wallis and Futuna remain wonderfully uncrowded year-round.
+For visitors who don’t mind the occasional downpour in exchange for lush landscapes, March offers as good a time as any to experience these lesser-visitied islands.

 Before we jump into this weather guide for March, be sure to bookmark Wallis & Futuna Weather, Seasons & Climate + Wallis & Futuna Weather by Month, as well as The Best Time to Visit Wallis & Futuna: A Month-by-Month Guide for more advice.